aysmayyy/H-and-E-Digital-Pathology-Analysis/README.md

 * **Aeration Ratio:** Percentage of open alveolar space.
 * **Atelectasis Score:** Quantitative measure of tissue density and alveolar collapse.

-### 4. Machine Learning & GUI Tools
+### 4. Supervised Classification GUI
-* **K-Means Clustering:** Includes unsupervised learning scripts to automatically group tissue types without manual thresholding.
-* **Interactive Classifier:** A Discriminant Analysis GUI that allows researchers to "train" the system on custom slides.
+* **Discriminant Analysis:** The project includes a `Classify_RGB_Image.m` tool.
+This allows researchers to manually "train" the system by labeling sample pixels, which the algorithm then uses to classify the rest of the tissue based on statistical probability.

 ## 📂 Repository Structure